solid/authorization-panel/proposals/acp/enforcement-propagation.md

 Note that for both a HEAD request and a GET request the server may be configured to respond with a HTTP status code 404 if the existence of the resource should not be revealed to a client.

-### Visibility of access to Access Control Resource
+### Visibility of access to Access Change Resource

 An Agent has Read access to the ACR for a resource if they have Read access according to the policies specified by any of the following predicates: